You can do this on your own or use it as a basis for discussion with your advisor.

 The Coordinator of Academic & Pre-professional Advising serves as the secondary advisor for all exploratory students (‘undeclared advisor’ in WebAdvisor), for the purpose of supporting the student’s relationship with their faculty advisor and by providing specialized attention when requested by students exploring majors.

-Each fall student representatives (or ambassadors) from each academic department gather in Dewar Student Union for the purpose of meeting exploratory students.
+Student representatives (or ambassadors) from each academic department gather in Dewar Student Union for the purpose of meeting exploratory students.

 All first and second year students are invited to mingle, network, and have some snacks while asking questions and learning first-hand about Hartwick’s academic programs.
+Event details are advertised on campus and invitations are sent by email.

 The Advising Office maintains a library of advising related documents and forms including: